 What is a Library Champion?

-On average, each Library Champion shares information with about 70 other new immigrants.
-As of July 2016, more than 800 new immigrants have been trained as Library Champions and these individuals have reached out to more than 55,000 other new immigrants.
+On average, each Library Champion shares information with more than 50 other new immigrants.
+As of April 2020, close to 1,500 new immigrants have been trained as Library Champions and these individuals have reached out to about 85,000 other new immigrants.

 More than 50 libraries across Greater Vancouver and the Fraser Valley are a part of the Library Champions Project.
 The project is also supported by numerous immigrant-serving organizations and community agencies which assist with project promotion and referrals.